Living in Brooklyn

 Brooklyn doesn't rest solely on its historical laurels, of course (although a trip to the Brooklyn Historical Society always proves interesting).
 There's plenty to do in our present-day home as well.
 If you're a music lover, check out the Brooklyn Academy of Music.
 Visit Coney Island or the New York Aquarium for the sights and amusement, or take in some sun and sand at Brighton Beach.
 Head to Prospect Park, the largest green space in Brooklyn, for its outdoor concerts, zoo, and recreational activities.
 You'll have fantastic views of the Manhattan skyline from the new Brooklyn Bridge Park.

 Brooklyn offers some of the most vibrant cultural experiences and entertainment events in the city.
 You'll find shops carrying everything from the creations of young fashion and home designers to exquisite couture and antiques to artisanal cheeses and Caribbean spices.
 With almost all of the world's cuisines represented here, you'll find restaurants featuring the finest European, Latin, African and Asian dishes, but you'll also be able to pick up some locally grown produce at neighborhood farmers markets.
 For entertainment, there are clubs that feature new bands, performance art, and poetry and book readings; concert halls presenting world-class orchestras, theater, and dance companies; and galleries and festivals showcasing established and emerging artists.

 Brooklyn is a mass transit hub, so you'll be able to enjoy all that the borough has to offer.
-You also have the option to reside nearby: The Residence Hall at 1 Kenilworth Place provides residential living for students from Brooklyn College and other colleges.
+You also have the option to reside nearby: The Residence Hall at 1 Kenilworth Place provides a residential living for students from Brooklyn College and other colleges.
 It is owned by New Brooklyn Development LLC and operated by RHBC Management LLC, both private companies.
 Brooklyn College is not involved in the management or operation of the Residence Hall.
 As of fall 2016, the owner no longer permits Brooklyn College RAs to live in the Residence Hall.
 As a result, Brooklyn College cannot provide onsite staff to fulfill the functions of an RA.
 Students should direct housing-related issues and concerns to New Brooklyn Development and RHBC Management.